Student Conduct and Discipline

 Expulsion: Permanent separation of a student from the university.

-Hearing Officer: A fair and impartial individual selected by the Executive Vice President for Academic and Research Affairs to hear disciplinary charges, make findings of fact, and, upon finding a violation of rule or policy, to impose one or more appropriate disciplinary penalties.
+Hearing Officer: A fair and impartial individual selected by the Executive Vice President & Chief Academic Officer to hear disciplinary charges, make findings of fact, and, upon finding a violation of rule or policy, to impose one or more appropriate disciplinary penalties.

 Student: A person who (1) is enrolled or registered at the university, (2) is accepted for admission or re-admission to the university, (3) was previously enrolled at the university in a prior semester or summer session and is eligible to continue enrollment in the semester or summer session that immediately follows, or (4) who engaged in prohibited conduct at a time when he or she met any of these criteria.